e2nIEE/pandapower-qgis/README.md

 #### • RunPP Options
 Here you can configure the options required for running pandapower network.

-- Function: various run functions can be selected.
+- Function: Various run functions can be selected.
 - Parameter(**kwargs): You can directly input parameters in the following formats.
 	- key1=value1, key2=value2
 	- {'key1': 'value1', 'key2': value2}